Wicked Game: Multi-Domain Integration and the Problem of Complexity

-Such preoccupation with tech innovation is based in what has been described by some as presentism - the tendency to find the current era to be exceptionally, even uniquely turbulent, and past eras to seem tranquil in comparison – or neophilia, the belief that what is observed and experienced in the battlespace is entirely novel.
-This is hardly a new mode of thinking, either.
+Such preoccupation with tech innovation is based in what has been described by some as presentism - the tendency to find the current era to be exceptionally, even uniquely, turbulent, and past eras to seem tranquil in comparison.
+Or is it a case of neophilia, the belief that what is observed and experienced in the battlespace is entirely novel.
+Indeed, this is hardly a new mode of thinking for Defence professionals.
 Take this quote from Bernard Brodie’s pretty zany 1949 journal article, ‘Strategy as a Science’:

 The modern officer accountable for strategic planning and decisions has a burden of which his counterpart of a century or more ago was quite free.
 Nelson could spend his lifetime learning and perfecting the art of the admiral without any need to fear that the fundamental postulates of that art would change under his feet.

 The point isn't that new technology won't be necessary to building such a system, nor that we shouldn't pursue many of the groundbreaking capabilities that will surely save lives in the future.
 Rather, I merely highlight that a future capability festish, and assumptions about future capabilities in multi-domain operations, could hinder the MDI learning and experimentation adventure, as well as distract from the more important (but maybe less sexy) issues of organisational and cultural modernisation that will enable desired innovations to occur.

 Let's talk about what we think we know and how we've come to know it... or something like that.